-Higher Education Institution Scope of Work Average Duration (years) To support Operation Phakisa in terms of Marine Engineering curriculum development, establishment of marine engineering within the university and staff development.
-2 To support skills development learning programmes and Chair in engineering support.
+Higher Education Institution Scope of Work To support Operation Phakisa in terms of Marine Engineering curriculum development, establishment of marine engineering within the university and staff development. (years) 2 To support skills development learning programmes and Chair in engineering support.
 Partnerships with, TVET colleges and universities.
 2 NORTH-WEST UNIVERSITY (NWU) To support the research activities related to metal 3D printing, high school student training in science, technology engineering and mathematics and postgraduate bursaries.
-3 RHODES UNIVERSITY Various Programmes 3 STELLENBOSCH Funding of bursaries of unemployed students to achieve higher education qualifications.
+RHODES UNIVERSITY Various Programmes 3 STELLENBOSCH Funding of bursaries of unemployed students to achieve higher education qualifications.
 0 UNIVERSITY The particular partnership focus on the P1/P2 WIL component of the curriculum to qualify with a Diploma in Engineering.
 1 TSHWANE UNIVERSITY OF Funding of bursaries of unemployed students to achieve higher education qualifications.
-1 Institution Institution Institution To support Operation Phakisa in terms of Marine Engineering curvic development, establishment of marine engineering within the university and development.
-NORTH-WEST To support skills development learning programmes and Chair in engine support.
-NORTH-WEST To support the research activities related to metal 3D printing, high school stu- training in science, technology engineering and mathematics and postgrav- bursaries.
-RHODES Various Programmes UNIVERSITY Funding of bursaries of unemployed students to achieve higher educ qualifications.
-TECHNOLOGY Various Programmes UNIVERSITY OF TECHNOLOGY Funding of bursaries of unemployed students to achieve higher educ qualifications.
-UNIVERSITY OF WESTERN CAPE Funding of bursaries of unemployed students to achieve higher educ qualifications.
-UNIVERSITY OF WESTERN CAPE Funding of bursaries of unemployed students to achieve higher educ qualifications.
-UNIVERSITY OF JOHAANNESBURG Funding of bursaries of unemployed students to achieve higher educ qualifications.
-UNIVERSITY OF PRETORIA Funding of bursaries of unemployed students to achieve higher educ qualifications.
-UNIVERSITY OF PRETORIA To support the research activities, school teacher training related fields.
-UNIVERSITY OF PRETORIA To support theresare activities, school t 3 UNIVERSITY OF WESTERN CAPE Professionalization of TVET Lecturers from PGDipTVET and upwards; strengthens merSETA's response to the DHET Policy on Professional Qualifications for Lecturers in Technical and Vocational Education and Training gazetted in 2013.
+1 TECHNOLOGY Various Programmes 3 UNIVERSITY OF WESTERN CAPE Professionalization of TVET Lecturers from PGDipTVET and upwards; strengthens merSETA's response to the DHET Policy on Professional Qualifications for Lecturers in Technical and Vocational Education and Training gazetted in 2013.
 6 UNIVERSITY OF CAPE TOWN Funding of bursaries of unemployed students to achieve higher education qualifications.
-1 Funding of bursaries of unemployed students to achieve higher education qualifications.
-1 UNIVERSITY OF JOHANNESBURG Funding of bursaries of unemployed students to achieve higher education qualifications.
+1 UNIVERSITY OF Funding of bursaries of unemployed students to achieve higher education qualifications.
+1 JOHANNESBURG Funding of bursaries of unemployed students to achieve higher education qualifications.
 1 To provide BTech, Masters and PhD bursaries in engineering related fields.
-4 Funding of bursaries of unemployed students to achieve higher education qualifications.
+4 UNIVERSITY OF Funding of bursaries of unemployed students to achieve higher education qualifications.
 1 PRETORIA To support Operation Phakisa (marine engineering) in terms of Marine Engineering curriculum development, establishment of marine engineering within the university and staff development.
-1 UNIVERSITY OF Developing and indigenous career guidance framework for the MER-Sector aimed at improving the quality of career guidance for youth and adults SOUTH AFRICA The particular partnership focuses on the P1/P2 WIL component of the curriculum to qualify with a Diploma in Engineering.
+1 UNIVERSITY OF Developing and indigenous career guidance framework for the MER-Sector aimed at improving the quality of career guidance for youth and adults 3 SOUTH AFRICA The particular partnership focuses on the P1/P2 WIL component of the curriculum to qualify with a Diploma in Engineering.
 UNIVERSITY OF THE To support the research activities, school teacher training in technology, green building index and offer postgraduate bursaries.
-FREE STATE To support the training of schools and TVET on new technology related to Industry 4.0 and conducted research on green manufacturing and building index.
-Extended Curriculum Programmes 1 WESTERN CAPE To support the Interactive Digital Centre establish a virtual 3-D learning platform, Digital School and an App Development Laboratory 4 UNIVERSITY OF THE Funding of bursaries of unemployed students to achieve higher education qualifications.
-1 WITWATERSRAND Create part-time learning pathways, graduate placement, targeting talent 3 UNIVERSITY OF To support skills development learning programmes and Chair in engineering support.
-Partnerships with, TVET colleges and universities.
-3 VENDA To support the research activities and offer postgraduate bursaries.
-3 VAALUNIVERSITY Funding of bursaries of unemployed students to achieve higher education qualifications.
-1 OF TECHNOLOGY To fund the university students to do Work Integrated Learning (WIL) in order to achieve their gualifications.
-5 To assist the university to re-align all engineering programmes according to the UNIVERSITY revised national qualifications policy and to offer post graduate engineering qualifications; To provide bursaries and mentorship to lecturers at the institution to 4
+3 FREE STATETo support the training of schools and TVET on new technology related 4.0 and conducted research on green manufacturing and building index.
+3 UNIVERSITY OF THE Extended Curriculum Programmes 1 WESTERN CAPE To support the Interactive Digital Centre establish a virtual 3-D learning platform, Digital School and an App Development Laboratory 4 UNIVERSITY OF THE Funding of bursaries of unemployed students to achieve higher education qualifications.
+1 WITWATERSRAND Create part-time learning pathways, graduate placement, targeting talent programme and tutor support.
+3 UNIVERSITY OF VENDA programme and tutor support.To support skills development learning programmes and Chair in engineering support.
+Partnerships with, TVET colleges and universities.To support the research activities and offer postgraduate bursaries.
+3 VAAL UNIVERSITY OF TECHNOLOGY Funding of bursaries of unemployed students to achieve higher education qualifications.
+OF TECHNOLOGI To fund the university students to do Work Integrated Learning (WIL) in order to achieve their qualifications.
+5 WALTER SISULU UNIVERSITY To assist the university to re-align all engineering programmes according to the revised national qualifications policy and to offer post graduate engineering qualifications; To provide bursaries and mentorship to lecturers at the institution to 4